braamvandyk/FlowsheetTools.jl/readme.md

 used in one list of streams, one lost of unit operations etc.

 I am sure that I'll keep on tinkering with this for some time still.
-At the very least to add more reconciliation algorithsm, and maybe a few more unit operations.
+At the very least to add more reconciliation algorithms, and maybe a few more unit operations.
 I am VERY open to ideas and collaborators.

+### A note on the reconciliation algorithm

+There are many algorithms that will modify the stream compositions to get a perfect closure.
+I am NOT a fan...
+In my work, we deal with complex streams from Fischer-Tropsch Syntheses.
+This means potentially hundreds of components, but practically at least 60+.
+These stream compositions have several constraints - they must obey an Anderson-Schultz-Flory distribution, certain ratios of paraffin : olefin : carbonyl : alcohol : acid : ... etc.
+Opening up the stream compositions to modification not only make the problem extremely high-dimensional, but, is extremely likely to break all of these constrains.
+Better, thus, to only modify the stream flows and do the best you can with the available analyses.

+This is why the existing algorithm looks the way it does.
+Adding any other algorithm is of course not a problem, but also not a priority.
+If anyone feels they really need some other methods, PRs would be more than welcome.